ViscousTests/website/content/docs/health-and-longevity/sleep.md

    decisions I was making in the activity, or if it's re-remembering parts of the activity (and e.g. how I could have done them better).

+Writing the thing I am worrying down can help a lot to alleviate this issue.
+This makes me feel like I don't need to keep the thoughts in my mind to remember them.

 ### Food

 Eating more that ~1/3 of my daily calories, especially from high protein foods